codyrutscher/Cat-App/README.md

 # Cat-App
-This is my project I made with freeCodeCamp
+This is a tutorial project I made for freeCodeCamp.